Contract and Licence Transparency

 The 2019 EITI Standard requires all implementing countries to disclose any contracts and licenses that are granted, entered into or amended from 1 January 2021.
 Implementing countries are encouraged to publicly disclose any contracts and licenses that provide the terms attached to the exploitation of oil, gas and minerals.

-The Multi‑Stakeholder Group is expected to agree and publish a plan for disclosing contracts with a clear time frame for implementation and addressing any barriers to comprehensive disclosure.
+In January 2021 the Multi‑Stakeholder Group agreed a plan for disclosing contracts with a clear time frame for implementation and addressing any barriers to comprehensive disclosure.
+The plan includes the following timebound measures: